Blindly adding effects

 Missing the little things

 The small things really start to add up.
-Recording, audio engineering, playing an instrument, etc. all require a high attention to detail in order to do them well.
-In the past I’ve fell into bad habits of ignoring things that seem like they may not make an immediately noticeable impact.
-The truth is a great mix isn’t made by making huge changes, it’s fine tuned, small tweaks that are constantly being altered until you have sculpted your individual tracks into a fully produced mix.
-When you start a mix you obviously have a lot of leeway and start to make broad big changes, but pretty quickly it gets into a time where you’re not making differences that a layman would notice.
-It’s like a painting– you don’t start with the fine details but if you ignore them then the painting does not seem complete.
-When you first start out recording audio, hearing minor changes is difficult and it may seem like something that small doesn’t even matter.
+Recording, audio engineering, playing an instrument, etc. all require a high attention to detail to do them well.
+In the past, I’ve fallen into bad habits of ignoring things that seem like they may not make an immediately noticeable impact.
+The truth is, a great mix isn’t made by making massive changes, it’s fine-tuned, small tweaks that are continually being altered until you have sculpted your tracks into a fully produced mix.
+When you begin a new mix, you have a lot of leeway to start making big broad changes, but pretty quickly it gets into a time where you’re not making differences that a layman would notice.
+It’s like a painting– you don’t start with the fine details, but if you ignore them then the painting does not seem complete.
+When you first start recording audio, hearing minor changes is difficult, and it may sound like something that small doesn’t even matter.
 It all matters, it all adds up, and it all makes a difference.